 No one feels more strongly than I do about India or how much I opposed our taking those countries and I think no more will be taken, for it is very wrong and no advantage to us.
 You know also how I dislike wearing the Koh-i-Noor”

 After her death, Queen Victoria willed the Koh-i-Noor Diamond to the Crown Jewels with a stipulation that it should only be worn by a females, after reflecting on the misfortunes that had befallen the men and the Empires that had possessed the stone after the original curse.
-The Diamond was set into the Crown of Queen Alexandra, famously worn at her Coronation in 1902, and then the Crown of Queen Mary ahead of her Coronation in 1911, after which the larger stones were replaced with crystal replicas, though Queen Mary continued to wear her Crown without its arches for Portraits and the Coronation of King George VI in 1937.
+Queen Alexandra wore the Brooch at the State Opening of Parliament in 1902 (found by British Royal Jewels) before the Diamond was set into the Crown of Queen Alexandra, famously worn at her Coronation in 1902, and then in the Crown of Queen Mary ahead of her Coronation in 1911, after which the larger stones were replaced with crystal replicas, though Queen Mary continued to wear her Crown without its arches for Portraits and the Coronation of King George VI in 1937.